 Each student will potentially have different learning objectives and styles of learning that work best for them.
 If you work from home, taking on home schooling could prove challenging.
 While home schooling may be a smart choice during a non-deployable tour, it may be more challenging for a solo parent during a long deployment.
 If you are a working military spouse, you will need to determine how much time you can devote and factor that in when deciding on a curriculum.

 If you are a working parent, do you have a flexible schedule?
 Do you have the ability to work remotely?
 If time is not a factor, then you can move on to the next, more complicated step.

 Step 3: Research State Home-School Laws

-The Education Act of 1996 requires children five to 16 to receive a full-time education.
+The Education Act of 1996 requires that children five to 16 receive a full-time education.
 However, it does not require children to attend public school, opening the door for home-schooling families.
 Because the public education system is funded by local and state governments, laws that govern home schooling vary by location.
 It is important for you to do your research to see if your plans align with state requirements.